 On the other hand, falling asleep too quickly — as soon as your head hits the pillow, or even five minutes afterward — can be a sign of a sleep disorder or high sleep debt.

-Sleep debt is a running total of the sleep you’ve missed — as compared to the sleep your body needed — over the past 14 days.
-It’s the number that best predicts how you feel and perform on any given day.
-And when you rack up too much sleep debt — more than five hours — you’ll suffer negative impacts to your immune system, cognitive function, physical performance, and much more.
+Sleep debt is a running total of the sleep you’ve missed — as compared to your sleep need, the genetically determined amount of sleep your body needs.
+Sleep debt is the number that best predicts how you feel and perform on any given day, and we measure it over the past 14 nights.
+When you rack up too much sleep debt — more than five hours — you’ll suffer negative impacts to your immune system, cognitive function, physical performance, and much more.